adibirzu/azurelogs2oci/README.md

 - scripts/
   - drain_eventhub_to_oci.sh: Ad-hoc drain from a hub or all hubs in a namespace to OCI
   - eventhub_consumer.py: Consumer helper used by the drain script
+  - setup_eventhub_to_oci.sh: Interactive helper to collect Azure/OCI settings and write a local .env
+  - provision_azure_to_oci.sh: One-shot creator (RG, storage, Function App), sets app settings, packages, and deploys the function
 - docs/
   - EVENT_FORMAT_DOCUMENTATION.md: Notes on expected event formats and metadata
   - blog-azurelogs-to-oci-streaming.md: Blog-ready walkthrough

+Local smoke test
+- Copy .env.example to .env (kept out of git) and fill Event Hubs connection + OCI settings.
+Use the OCI *stream* OCID (not the stream pool OCID) in StreamOcid/OCI_STREAM_OCID; or run `./scripts/setup_eventhub_to_oci.sh` to auto-discover hubs and build .env interactively.
+- Run `./scripts/drain_eventhub_to_oci.sh --from-beginning` to drain locally and verify messages reach OCI Streaming.
+- For full provisioning + deployment from scratch, run `./scripts/provision_azure_to_oci.sh` (creates RG/storage/Function App, configures settings, zips, and deploys).

+Tail function logs (CLI options)
+- `az webapp log tail -g <rg> -n <app>`
+- or `func azure functionapp logstream <app> --resource-group <rg>` if you have Functions Core Tools
+- Note: Azure CLI/Core Tools logstream is not supported on Linux Consumption.
+Use `--plan premium` during provisioning (EP1) or open Application Insights Live Metrics in the portal.
+- Look for "Config summary" and "summary: sent=..." lines to confirm settings from provisioning are applied and messages are forwarded.
+- If logs show a warning about StreamOcid pointing to a Stream Pool (ocid1.streampool...), switch the setting to the Stream OCID (ocid1.stream...).

 ## Notes/Issues

-- Starting Position: The Function uses @latest per run with a short inactivity timeout to bound each pass.
-For backfill, use the scripts/drain_eventhub_to_oci.sh with --from-beginning or --start-iso.
+- Trigger behavior: The Function uses an Event Hub trigger bound to `EventHubName` and reads continuously from the configured consumer group.
+Use the drain script for backfill (`--from-beginning` or `--start-iso`).
-- Checkpointing: Default code updates checkpoints within a session.
+- Checkpointing: Default binding checkpoints within a session.
 For persistent cross-run checkpoints, integrate Azure Blob checkpoint store (not included by default).
 - Consumer Group: Use a dedicated consumer group to avoid interfering with other consumers.
 - Networking: Ensure outbound access from the Function App to OCI Streaming endpoints.